ionic-team/capacitor-docs/versioned_docs/version-v2/config.md

   "server": {
     // You can make the app to load an external url (i.e. to live reload) "url": "http://192.168.1.33:8100",
-    // You can configure the local hostname, but it"s recommended to keep localhost
+    // You can configure the local hostname, but it's recommended to keep localhost
     // as it allows to run web APIs that require a secure context such as
     // navigator.geolocation and MediaDevices.getUserMedia.
     "hostname": "app",